-If you lived in Argentina instead of United States, you would:
+If you moved to Argentina from the United States, you would:

 MAKE 64.8% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)